What is the recommended action for a vessel regarding anchoring in a traffic separation scheme?

 Study for the COLREGs IRPCS Test.
 Address international collision regulations with flashcards and multiple choice questions, each with hints and explanations.
 Be prepared for the sea!

 The recommended action for a vessel regarding anchoring in a traffic separation scheme is to avoid anchoring as much as practicable.
-Traffic separation schemes are designed to improve safety at sea by organizing vessel movements and minimizing the risk of collisions.
-Anchoring in these areas can obstruct safe navigation and may pose hazards to other vessels, especially those maintaining a steady course or speed in a busy waterway.
+Traffic separation schemes are designed to organize vessel movements and ensure safety by separating opposing flows of traffic.
+Anchoring within these schemes can lead to significant hazards, such as the risk of collisions with other vessels that are following the established traffic patterns.

 Subscribe